+Component Description

-Comp onent Description (1) ψ Power light On: The computer is on.
-Blinking: The computer is in the Sleep state, a power-saving state.
+(1) ወ Power light On: The computer is on.

+Blinking: The computer is in the Sleep state, a power- saving state.
 The computer shuts off power to the display and other unneeded components.

 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.

 (2) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.

-(3) 4 ⊗ Mute light On: Computer sound is off.Off: Computer sound is on.
+(3) ■ ⊗ Mute light On: Computer sound is off.

-Button, speakers, and vent
+Off: Computer sound is on.

+(4) TouchPad light On: The TouchPad is off.

+Off: The TouchPad is on.

+· ·

+Button

+Component Description

+Power button

-Component Description (1) ψ Power button When the computer is off, press the button to turn on the computer.
-When the computer is on, press the button briefly to initiate Sleep.
-When the computer is in the Sleep state, press the button briefly to exit Sleep.
-When the computer is in Hibernation, press the button briefly to exit Hibernation.
+- When the computer is off, press the button to turn on the computer. - When the computer is on, press the button briefly to initiate Sleep. - When the computer is in the Sleep state, press the button briefly to exit Sleep. - When the computer is in Hibernation, press the button briefly to exit Hibernation.

 CAUTION: Pressing and holding down the power button results in the loss of unsaved information.

 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.

-To learn more about your power settings, see your power options: Right-click the Power icon , and then select Power Options.
-(2) Speakers Produce sound.
-(3) Vent Enables airflow to cool internal components.
-NOTE: The computer fan starts up automatically to cool internal components and prevent overheating.
-It is normal for the internal fan to cycle on and off during routine operation.
+To learn more about your power settings, see your power options:

+Right-click the Power iconOptions.